Masters of Arts in Folklore, August 2011

 Founder and director of the West Virginia Folklife Program, dedicated to the documentation, preservation, presentation and support of the state’s cultural heritage and living traditions

-Writer and media producer for publications including NPR, Ecotone, The Oxford Companion to Sugar and Sweets, Southern Cultures, Lucky Peach, and the Southern Foodways Alliance’s James Beard Award-winning Gravy; Co-founder and writer, Nothing in the House: A Pie Blog
+Writer and media producer for publications including NPR, Ecotone, The Oxford Companion to Sugar and Sweets, Southern Cultures, Lucky Peach, The Bitter Southerner, and the Southern Foodways Alliance’s James Beard Award-winning Gravy; Co-founder and writer, Nothing in the House: A Pie Blog

 Managed multimedia communications and social media for non-profit record label of the Smithsonian Institution;